What is Interprofessional Practice?

 On successful IPP teams, each member provides their professional expertise and works together on an assessment and treatment plan that centers around the person and their family.
 Teams collaborate on planning and developing solutions, taking into account each member’s perspective.

 Participating in an IPP team can take many forms.
-In some cases, the collaboration is short term; other times, it requires ongoing support over several years.
+In some cases, the collaboration is short term; other times, it requires ongoing support over an extended period.
 In some instances, more professionals are added to the IPP team for a specific need or when existing team members want additional expertise.
 For example, in this case study, a school IPP team brought in an SLP from a local university to help evaluate a student with cerebral palsy; the SLP had expertise in augmentative and alternative communication (AAC).
 For examples of IPP teams in action, see the case studies.

 This video features an IPP team from the Kennedy Krieger Institute (Fairmount Campus) in Baltimore, Maryland, describing how they work together on an IPP team.
 They explain how working collaboratively benefits their students.